 When children display repeated unkind or dangerous behaviour, we teach them to know that consequences/sanctions will follow.
 Discipline does not need to be severe to be effective in helping a child see where they went wrong and how to behave in a better way in the future.
 The following sanctions are flexible and are applied according to the severity of individual circumstances.
-We will always ensure that any sanction is appropriate and proportionate.
+We do not believe that collective punishment is effective.
+Instead, we ensure that any sanction is appropriate, individually focused and proportionate.